 Students who will not be in Claremont during the semester preceding the proposed semester abroad should contact the OSA to make arrangements for completing the application process.
 Applications are due by the on-campus deadline; however, students are strongly encouraged to submit completed applications during the semester before leaving Claremont.

 In addition to Pomona College applications, most students will need to complete a Secondary Application required by their program provider (e.g., IES, Middlebury College, SIT, etc.).
 Students are responsible for obtaining and submitting the appropriate forms to the OSA and the program provider, when applicable, by the OSA deadline.
 Information on obtaining these applications is available in the Applicants section of the OSA website.
-Students applying to Cape Town-Globalization, Edinburgh, London Neuroscience, London Molecular Biology, or Tokyo must pick up an application packet in person from the OSA.
+Students applying to Cambridge, Cape Town-Globalization, Edinburgh, London Neuroscience, London Molecular Biology, or Tokyo must pick up an application packet in person from the OSA.

 Students in selective applicant pools may be interviewed by a subcommittee appointed by the SAC.
 Students in such pools may be permitted to apply to an alternate program.
 The faculty member(s) will review the qualifications of the applicants, as well as their motivation for going abroad.
 The acceptance decision is made by the SAC, not the interviewing faculty member(s).
 Failure to appear for the scheduled interview will result in an evaluation based solely on the written application.
 Students who submit an early application for a subsequent semester and who are away from campus during the semester of application do not receive a faculty interview and will be evaluated on the merit of their written application.